-If you and/or one of your children are an immigrant visa applicant and will soon turn 21 or you have a particularly urgent need to travel to the United States for a medical or other emergency, please send an email to Support-Jordan@ustraveldocs.com with a detailed explanation of your circumstances so we may assess your case.
+If you/one of your children will soon turn 21 or you have a particularly urgent need to travel to the United States for a medical or other emergency, please send an email to Support-Jordan@ustraveldocs.com with a detailed explanation of your circumstances so we may assess your case.

 Immigrant visas to the United States are processed for citizens and residents of Jordan at the U.S. Embassy in Amman.
 In addition, U.S. Embassy Amman processes immigrant visas for citizens of Syria.